Understanding Device Health Attestation Intune Device Compliance Check

 • Secure Boot

-In Windows 10, in general the shutdown as performed actually puts the system in an advanced sleep state.
-This is the secret behind the super fast boot times we get, but the tradeoff is, this does not actually boots the system from the beginning to initiate a new capture.
+In Windows 10, in general, the shutdown as performed actually puts the system in an advanced sleep state.
+This is the secret behind the super fast boot times we get, but the tradeoff is that this does not actually boot the system from the beginning to initiate a new capture.

 The report contains the state/status of the below device parameters